Visyond/website-hugo/site/content/pricings/new-pricing-page.md

               tooltip: "Protect your projects from unwanted changes and unauthorized access by assigning roles to collaborators."
           planCardIcon: /img/pricing/FREE.png
           limitsList:
-            - limitTitle: 1 project per user
+            - limitTitle: 1 project / user
-              limitTooltip: The number of simultaneously active projects that you can work on.
+              limitTooltip: The number of simultaneously active projects that each user can work on.
-            - limitTitle: 1 dashboard per project
+            - limitTitle: 1 dashboard / project
               limitTooltip: >-
-                The number of online dashboards you can create and share with other people.
+                The number of online dashboards you can create in each project and share with other people.
-            - limitTitle: 2 scenarios per project
+            - limitTitle: 2 scenarios / project
               limitTooltip: >-
-                The number of scenarios you can create and switch between in your projects.
+                The number of scenarios you can create and switch between in each of your projects.
 Not available in the Excel add-in.
-            - limitTitle: 2 charts per project
+            - limitTitle: 2 charts / project
               limitTooltip: >-
-                The number of charts you can create and add to dashboards.
+                The number of charts you can create and add to dashboards in each project.
-            - limitTitle: 2 guests per project
+            - limitTitle: 2 guests / project
+              limitTooltip: >-
-              limitTooltip: "The number of people you can invite to view or edit your project.
-Each invited person must have a Visyond account."
+                The number of people you can invite to view or edit each of your projects.
+Each invited person must have a Visyond account.
           planCardDescription: >-
             For individuals who want to easily create advanced charts and interactive dashboards.
           planCardTitle: Individual